cryslith/kataomoi/protocol.md

 data to the server, which processes it and passes it on to the appropriate recipient.

+## Protocol design

+kataomoi's protocol is based around "rooms" containing "users".
+A room is a unique identifying string associated with a non-empty set of users.
+A user is an identifying string associated with a websocket, an RSA public key, and a connection status (connected or disconnected).
+A user must belong to exactly one room, and a room must contain at least one connected user.
+Note that no two rooms on the server can have the same name, and no two users within a single room can have the same name; however, users in different rooms can have the same name.

+A client begins by generating an RSA keypair; they then establish a websocket connection to the server, and send a message specifying a room name and username and containing their public key.
+If the requested room does not exist, it is created.
+If the requested username is available within the requested room, the client's combination of username, websocket, and public key is added to the room as a new connected user.

+Once a user is in a room, they can send the server messages to be passed on to other connected users in the same room.
+The server provides the client with a list of users in the current room; users in other rooms are not visible to the client.
+Messages between users are end-to-end encrypted and signed using the provided RSA keys, such that they can't be read or modified by the server.
+In our client implementation, these messages are used to conduct SENPAI exchanges, but in theory, non-spec-conformant clients could exchange any type of message; the kataomoi server simply provides a simple encrypted chat service.

+When a user's websocket becomes disconnected, their connection status in the room is changed to "disconnected", but they are still listed among the room's users, and their name can't be reused.
+Once all users are disconnected, the room is destroyed; afterward, a new room with the same name will be created if a new user requests that room name.

 ## Structure of messages

 All messages are JSON objects encoded as strings.
 These objects will